Australian central bank cuts key interest rate to 0.1%

 Inflation is expected to be 1% in 2021 and 1.5% in 2022.

-Lowe said the bank would not lift its benchmark cash interest rate until inflation reached its target band of between 2% and 3%.
+Lowe said the bank would not lift its benchmark cash interest rate until inflation reaches its target band of between 2% and 3%.

+“For this to occur, wages growth will have to be materially higher than it is currently,” Lowe said.
+“This will require significant gains in employment and a return to a tight labor market.
+Given the outlook, the board is not expecting to increase the cash rate for at least three years.””